Writing For The MTNA e-Journal

 - All copyright information (i.e. date, publisher, etc.) must accompany any copyrighted material that is being used.

 - Manuscript should include a brief abstract/synopsis of the article.
+An abstract/synopsis will also be uploaded as a separate document.

 - The author’s name or other identifying marks should not appear anywhere on the manuscript.